Financial aid •

 Everyone knows that filling out the FAFSA can help you get federal student aid, but many states operate generous aid programs as well.

 If you want to get as much aid as possible, Mos is here to help.
-On top of offering things like fee-free banking and a cash-back debit card, Mos can provide personalized assistance with aid applications and access to hundreds of grants and scholarships.
+Mos provides personalized assistance with aid applications, access to hundreds of grants and scholarships, ways to earn cash in college, and more.

 - Get paired with a financial aid expert